-When the change begins what transformation could you expect?
-The overhaul of your human machine will include tuning, balance, proper alignment so that each flowing movement will be executed with precision and grace.
-Applying the 6 principles of Pilates to your workout session will bring about the following change:
+When the change begins, what transformation could you expect?
+The overhaul of your human machine through the Pilates training method will enhance balance, spine alignment, stability, core strength, hip flexibility and much more.
+Each movement you make will be executed with precision and grace.
+Applying the 6 principles of Pilates to your workout session will bring about the following changes:

-Without proper focus and concentration Pilates are useless.
-You have to concentrate on your entire body for smooth precise movements.
-This may not be easy, but in Pilates the way the exercises are executed is more important than the exercise self.
+Without proper focus and concentration, Pilates are useless.
+You have to concentrate on your entire body for smooth, precise movements.
+This may not be easy, but in Pilates, the way the exercises are executed is more important than the exercise itself.
 No aimless up and down left to right movements without a goal is acceptable.
-At a Health and Science University in the USA the concentration factor of the Pilates method was being studied in providing relief from the degenerative symptoms of Parkinson’s disease.
-That just shows you.
+At a Health and Science University in the USA, the concentration factor of the Pilates method was being studied in providing relief from the degenerative symptoms of Parkinson’s disease.
+What does that show us?

-Previously named “Contrology” this method is based on the idea of muscle control.
+Previously named “Contrology”, this method is based on the idea of muscle control.
 Nothing about the Pilates Method is haphazard.
-The reason you need to concentrate so thoroughly is so you can be in control of every aspect of every moment.
-All exercises are done with absolute control of the muscles working to lift against gravity and the resistance of the springs.
+You need to concentrate so you can be in control of every aspect of the moment.
+All exercises are done with absolute control of the muscles working to lift against gravity and the resistance of the springs on the machines.
 Thereby controlling the movement of the body and the apparatus is achieved.
 The Pilates Method teaches you to be in control of your body and not at its mercy.

-Breathing is another important aspect in the Pilates method.
+Breathing is another important aspect of the Pilates method.
 Joseph saw considerable value in increased intake of oxygen and the circulation of this oxygenated blood to every part of the body.
 He realised that this had a cleansing and invigorating effect on the body.
 Proper full inhalation and complete exhalation were keys to this.
 Pilates saw forced exhalation as the key to full inhalation.
-He advised people to squeeze out the lungs as they would wring a wet towel dry.
-When you do Pilates you should breathe out with the effort of the exercise and in on the return to starting point.
-In order to keep the lower abdominals close to the spine the breathing needs to be directed laterally, into the lower rib cage.
-Pilates breathing is described as a posterior lateral breathing meaning that the person is instructed to breathe deep into the back and sides of his or her rib cage.
+He advised people to squeeze out their lungs as they would wring a wet towel dry.
+When you do Pilates, you should breathe out with the effort of the exercise and breath in on the return to the starting point.
+By keeping the lower abdominals close to the spine as you breathe in, oxygen will be directed laterally into the lower rib cage.
+The Pilates breathing technic is described as posterior lateral breathing, meaning that the person is instructed to breathe deep into the back and side of their rib cage.
 When they exhale, they are instructed to note the engagement of their deep abdominal and pelvic floor muscles and maintain this engagement as they inhale.
-Pilates attempts to properly coordinate this breathing practice with movement, including breathing instructions with every exercise.
-Above all learn to breathe correctly for every intake of fresh air is filled with life giving oxygen and it is for free.
+Pilates attempts to properly coordinate this breathing practise with movement, including breathing instructions with every exercise.
+Above all, learn to breathe correctly, for every intake of fresh air is filled with life-giving oxygen, and it is for free.

 More benefits are: